sidd-73/assignment-1/README.md

 - /cart -  GET  To view the cart
 #pass the web token returned while logged in and in the authorization tab for bearer pass the token-- for sending request in postman

-- /cart -DELETE to clear the cart.
+- /cart - DELETE to clear the cart.
 #pass the web token returned while logged in and in the authorization tab for bearer pass the token-- for sending request in postman